tonyrog/remake/README.md

 not including root it self.

-The output from remake is translated in away that make filenames be realtive current directory, makeing remake ideal to be used from emacs.
+The output from remake is translated in away that make filenames be relative current directory, making remake ideal to be used from emacs.

 Clone remake.git anywhere and make sure remake can be found in PATH.